LilyBukkit/LilyBukkit-QA/README.md

 * Current Rosepad codebase: `2b4861cde419df321398fad8b85e0091c27b758c`
 * Current Bukkit version: `1.7.10-R0.1-SNAPSHOT`

+ [//]: # (I'm a madlad by trying to implement 1.7.10 onto a1.0.16, but that's still very interesting)

 *More info on the ARG can be found [here](https://alphaver.fandom.com/wiki).*

 ## Installation